 Since the start of the COVID-19 pandemic, teams of scientists across the world have been working to develop potential vaccines against the virus.
 Three vaccines have now been authorised for use in the UK and more are expected to follow.

-Alongside vaccination centres and hospitals, Primary Care Network (PCN) and community pharmacy sites are now vaccinating patients and health and care workers against coronavirus.
+Alongside vaccination centres and hospitals, Primary Care Network (PCN) and over 600 community pharmacy sites are now vaccinating patients and health and care workers against coronavirus.

-This page provides a summary of the current situation, but plans for the vaccination programme are moving at pace and the situation is changing on a frequent basis.
+This page provides a summary of the current situation, but plans for the vaccination programme are evolving, including with planning for a possible booster programme in the autumn.

 Page last updated 18th December 2021.

 Three vaccines for COVID-19 have been authorised for use in the UK and others are in the late stages of clinical trials.